jimbobbennett/smart-garden-ornaments/README.md

 * Light sensor
 * Home made soil moisture sensor

+> If you want to use other sensors, check out the great kits from places like [SparkFun](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-for-microbit-experiment-guide/experiment-7-reading-the-temperature-sensor) and [Kitronik](https://kitronik.co.uk/collections/microbit-accessories).

 ## Cost

 The main cost to this project is the hardware.
 The project uses hardware that combines relatively low cost with ease of use - cheaper parts could be used with an added complexity.

 The cloud service used may come with a small cost.
-It is free for the first 2 devices used, so if you want to use more smart ornaments they your will be billed.
+It is free for the first 2 devices used, so if you want to use more smart ornaments then your Azure account will be billed.
 If you have signed up for a student or free account this can come from the credit you are given on sign up leading to no actual cost.
 The cost at the time of writing is US$0.70 per additional device per month.
 You can read more details on pricing on the [Azure IoT Central pricing page](https://azure.microsoft.com/pricing/details/iot-central/?WT.mc_id=julyot-github-jabenn).

 ## How the project works